GENI-NSF/geni-tools/README-omni.txt

 = The Omni GENI Client =

-Omni is an end-user GENI client that communicates with GENI Aggregate Managers via the GENI AM API.
+Omni is a GENI experimenter tool that communicates with GENI Aggregate Managers via the GENI AM API.
 The Omni client can also communicate with control frameworks in order to create slices, delete slices, and enumerate available GENI Aggregate Managers.
-Note that Omni supports using control framework native RSpecs, or a (deprecated) common unified 'omnispec'.
+Note that Omni supports using control framework native RSpecs, or a (deprecated) common subset called an 'omnispec'.

 To configure Omni, please copy omni_config to your ~/.gcf directory and fill in the parameters for at least one control framework - particularly the location of your certificate and key, in its appropriate section.
 Edit the [omni] section to specify that framework as your default.
 Embedded comments describe the meaning of each field.
-(Note that keys for the GCF framework are by default stored in ~/.gcf.)
+(Note that keys for the GCF framework are stored in ~/.gcf by default.)

 The currently supported control frameworks are SFA (PlanetLab), ProtoGENI and GCF.
 Any AM API compliant aggregate should work.